joelbeedle/salsa/README.md

    time_limit,
 };

-// Create queue and add test to it swarm::TestQueue queue;
+// Add test to the Simulator's TestQueue swarm::TestQueue::push(test);
-queue.push(test);
 ```

 When the executable is ran, it will run this code first, intialising everything, before beginning the simulations.